MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-fullstack-web-app.md

 If you want to complete the final steps of hosting your API service and memory game app on Microsoft Azure, you'll need to [create a free Azure account](https://azure.microsoft.com/en-us/free/) if you haven't already done so.

-If you decide to bail on (or postpone) the Azure part, simply skip the final sections of parts I and II, which cover Azure hosting and packaging your app for the Windows Store.
+If you decide to bail on (or postpone) the Azure part, simply skip the final sections of parts I and II, which cover Azure hosting and packaging your app for the Microsoft Store.
 The API service and web app you build will still run locally (from `http://localhost:8000` and `http://localhost:3000`, respectively) on your machine.

 ## Part I: Build a REST API backend